visgl/react-map-gl/docs/get-started/mapbox-tokens.md

 Depending on which base map library you use, you may need a Mapbox token.
 You will need a Mapbox token if you use:

 -  [mapbox-gl@>=2.0.0](https://github.com/mapbox/mapbox-gl-js/releases/tag/v2.0.0) - requires a mapbox access token in order to access the map renderer, and generates billable events regardlesss of whether you are displaying your own maps.
--  `mapbox-gl@1.x` or `maplibre-gl@1.x` - requires an access token only if you load the map styles and tiles from Mapbox's data service.
+-  `mapbox-gl@1.x` - requires an access token only if you load the map styles and tiles from Mapbox's data service.
 See "Display Maps Without A Mapbox Token" section below for using non-Mapbox tiles.

 To get a Mapbox token, you will need to register on [the Mapbox website](https://www.mapbox.com).
 The token will be used to identify you and start serving up map tiles.
 The service is free until a certain level of traffic is exceeded.